matty-jones/rhaco/README.md

 ## Version History

-v1.0 - Release of Rhaco, set up for small hydrocarbon interactions on an M1 catalyst surface v1.1 - Rhaco generalized to work with other systems, specifically the interactions of polydimethylsiloxane on Ni-Mn-Ga shape memory alloy v1.2 - Additional functionality added to permit the simulation of metallic nanoparticles on a surface.
+v1.3 - Added functionality for rigid bodies in HOOMD 2 (including orientation quaternions and moments of inertia tensor eigenvalues) v1.2 - Additional functionality added to permit the simulation of metallic nanoparticles on a surface. v1.1 - Rhaco generalized to work with other systems, specifically the interactions of polydimethylsiloxane on Ni-Mn-Ga shape memory alloy v1.0 - Release of Rhaco, set up for small hydrocarbon interactions on an M1 catalyst surface

 ## Important Citations